Characterization of the equivalence of robustification and regularization in linear and matrix regression: A robust perspective of linear regression

 Theorem \ref{thm:discrepLbUb} characterizes precisely when robustification under $\U_{F_q}$ is equivalent to regularization for the case of $\ell_p$ regression.
 In particular, when $p\neq q$ and $p\in(1,\infty)$, the two are \emph{not} equivalent, and one only has that

 Further, we have shown that these upper and lower bounds are the \emph{best possible} (Theorem \ref{thm:discrepLbUb}, parts (c) and (e)).
-While $\ell_p$ regression with uncertainty set $\U_{F_q}$ for $p\neq q$ and $p\in(1,\infty)$ still has both upper and lower bounds which correspond to regularization (with different regularization parameters $\ol\in\left[\frac{\lambda}{\delta_m(q,p)},\lambda\delta_m(p,q)\right]$), we emphasize that in this case there is no longer the direct connection between the parameter garnering the magnitude of uncertainty ($\lambda$) and the parameter for regularization ($\ol$).
+While $\ell_p$ regression with uncertainty set $\U_{F_q}$ for $p\neq q$ and $p\in(1,\infty)$ still has both upper and lower bounds which correspond to regularization (with different regularization parameters $\ol\in\left[{\lambda}/{\delta_m(q,p)},\lambda\delta_m(p,q)\right]$), we emphasize that in this case there is no longer the direct connection between the parameter garnering the magnitude of uncertainty ($\lambda$) and the parameter for regularization ($\ol$).

+\begin{example} As a concrete example, consider the implications of Theorem \ref{thm:discrepLbUb} when $p=2$ and $q=\infty$.
+We have that

+In this case, robustification is \emph{not} equivalent to regularization.
+In particular, in the regime where there are many data points (i.e. $m$ is large), the gap appearing between the different problems can be quite large. \end{example}

 Let us remark that in general, lower bounds on $\max_{\D\in\U} g(\zz+\D\bb)$ will depend on the structure of $\U$ and may not exist (except for the trivial lower bound of $g(\zz)$) in some scenarios.
-However, it is easy to show that if $\U$ is compact and full-dimensional (i.e., $\U$ has non-empty interior) then there exists some $\ul\in(0,1]$ so that
+However, it is easy to show that if $\U$ is compact and zero is in the interior of $\U$, then there exists some $\ul\in(0,1]$ so that

+Before proceeding with other choices of uncertainty sets, it is important to make a further distinction about the general non-equivalence of robustification and regularization as presented in Theorem \ref{thm:discrepLbUb}.
+In particular, it is simple to construct examples (see Appendix B) which imply the following strong existential result:

+\begin{theorem} In a setting when robustification and regularization are not equivalent, it is possible for the two problems to have no common optimal solution.
+In particular,